dhh1128/dictionary/cogrow.md

 <span class="ipa">/ˈkoʊɡroʊ/</span>

-v | *To come to know, comprehend, and connect with someone or something outside the self through a process of willing and prolonged adaptation.*
+v &mdash; *To come to know, comprehend, and connect with someone or something outside the self through a process of willing and prolonged adaptation.*

 From *co-* and *grow*.